ansible/ansible/docsite/rst/playbooks_variables.rst

 it's more than that -- you can also read variables about other hosts.
 We'll show how to do that in a bit.

 .. note:: ansible allows Jinja2 loops and conditionals in templates, but in playbooks, we do not use them.
 Ansible templates are pure machine-parseable YAML.
-This is an rather important feature as it means it is possible to code-generate pieces of files, or to have other ecosystem tools read Ansible files.
+This is a rather important feature as it means it is possible to code-generate pieces of files, or to have other ecosystem tools read Ansible files.
 Not everyone will need this but it can unlock possibilities.